Care Bears: 2012 relaunch

-In July 2011, American Greetings announced that another brand refresh and a new television series was in development to coincide with the franchise's 30th anniversary, and would be the first to be animated in CGI animation.
+In July 2011, American Greetings announced that another brand refresh and a new television series was in development to coincide with the franchise's 30th anniversary, and would be the first to be produced in CGI animation.
 The central cast of Bears changed again, this time focusing on Tenderheart Bear, Cheer Bear, Share Bear, Grumpy Bear, Funshine Bear, Harmony Bear, and new addition, Wonderheart Bear.

-The series was entitled Care Bears: Welcome to Care-a-Lot, which was produced by MoonScoop's US studio and premiered on The Hub on June 2, 2012.
+The series was entitled Care Bears: Welcome to Care-a-Lot, which was produced by MoonScoop's U.S. studio and premiered on The Hub on June 2, 2012.

-In December 2013, AG Properties and Mindworks Entertainment announced that they would collaborate with Sanrio for a co-branding with the character franchise Little Twin Stars.
+In December 2013, AG Properties and Mindworks Entertainment announced that they would collaborate with Japanese toy and licensing design company Sanrio for a co-branding with their character franchise Little Twin Stars.
 An expanded roll-out was expected in March 2014.

-In July 2014, it was announced that Hasbro lost the rights to making the toys to another toy company, Just Play.
+In July 2014, it was announced that Hasbro lost the rights to the toys to another toy company, Just Play.

-In October, 2014, when The Hub changed over to Discovery Family, Welcome to Care-A-Lot was cancelled.
+In October 2014, when The Hub rebranded to Discovery Family, Welcome to Care-A-Lot was cancelled.

 After The Hub cancelled Welcome to Care-a-Lot, on January 15, 2015, Netflix commissioned a new TV series called Care Bears & Cousins.
-This series was basically a continuation of Welcome to Care-a-Lot, but with the reintroduction of four of the Care Bear Cousins - Brave Heart Lion, Lotsa Heart Elephant, Cosy Heart Penguin and Bright Heart Raccoon.
-The series was originally expected to premiere in 2016, but the release was pushed forward to November 2015 when it premiered with six episodes.
+This series was basically a continuation of Welcome to Care-a-Lot, but with the reintroduction of four of the Care Bear Cousins – Brave Heart Lion, Lotsa Heart Elephant, Cozy Heart Penguin and Bright Heart Raccoon.
+The series was expected to premiere in 2016, but the release was pushed forward to November 2015 when it premiered with six episodes.
 It was followed by another six episodes.
 As with Welcome to Care-a-Lot, then-renamed Splash Entertainment did the animation for this series.

-In 2017, the franchise celebrated its 35th Anniversary.
+In 2017, the franchise celebrated its 35th anniversary.